HoffOFHoff/Identify-Masked-Face/README.md

 ## How to use the code
 **Notice: Whenever you want leave, you could type q!**
-1. Open the FinalVersion.py
+1. Open Interface.py.
-2. Click and Run code
+2. Click and Run code.
 3. Follow the instruction on the command
-4. Now please take off your mask and type g and ready to GO!
-You will take photo.
+4. Now please take off your mask and type g and you are ready to GO!
+You will take a photo of yourself.
-5. Now you will see your artificial masked face, which is added by our code.
+5. Now you will see your virtual masked face, which is added by our code.
-6. Now you could type l and come to second setp
+6. Now you can type l and come to step 2.
-7. Now you could take on your mask and take new photo
+7. Now you can put on your mask and take a new photo.
-8. Now you could see the comporison.png show our result
+8. Now you can see the comparison.png.
-9. Now you could see the video webcam interface.
-You could find your name is showed under your face.
-When you wear mask, it will show name like 'JackMASKED'.
-When you do not wear anthing, it will show the first name you type in.
+9. Now you can see the video webcam interface.
+You can find your name showen under the red boxs.
+When you wear a mask, the user name you input while wearing a mask will be presented.
+When you present your face without a mask, it will show the first name you typed in

-> You might not use _ or / in your input name, which might make difficult in our path recognition.
+> You should not use _ or / in your input name, which might make difficult in our path recognition.

 # Support Information